LumoSQL/lumosql/README.md

 ```
 </b>

 To see what the default sources and options are.
-The `what` target does not make any changes.
+The `what` target does not make any changes although it may generate a file `Makefile.options` to help `make` parse the command line.

 Benchmarking a single binary should take no longer than 4 minutes to complete depending
 on hardware.
 The results are stored in an SQLite database stored in the LumoSQL
 top-level directory by default, that is, the directory you just created using `fossil clone`.

-Start by building and benchmarking the official SQLite release version 3.34.0, which is the current
+Start by building and benchmarking the official SQLite release version 3.35.5, which is the current
 release at the time of writing this README.

 <b>
-`make benchmark USE_LMDB=no USE_BDB=no SQLITE_VERSIONS='3.34.0'`
+`make benchmark USE_LMDB=no USE_BDB=no SQLITE_VERSIONS='3.35.5'`
 </b>

 All source files fetched are cached in ~/.cache/LumoSQL in a way that maximises reuse regardless of